franleplant/nosleepjavascript-blog/content/blog/drafts/gatsby-blog/index.md

 - use this one to automaticlaly publis (talk about inspecting the code and good practices when using other peoples code) https://github.com/enriikke/gatsby-gh-pages-action

+Mention the fact that the CNAME file is super important for per-repo github pages and that the configuration in settings gets overwritten when deploying via this action (for some reason)

 TODO talk about hwo to set it up

 - Setup a github personal access token